JPlanken/mcq-tui/README.md

       - "Madrid"

   # Multi-select
+  - id: 2
-  - question: "Which programming languages do you know?
+    question: "Which programming languages do you know?
 (Select all that apply)"
     type: multi
     options:
       - "Python"